prathmj/starter-bundle/README.md

 To package for the Ad Server you will need to zip the `./build` folder for trafficking to a Link.
 You can automatically package the `./build` folder using `$ make dist`, this will zip your code to the `./dist` folder.
 **Note: The zipped bundle and files in the `./build` folder will only work on a Link.**

-### Customizing the App
-* Change the app name in `package.json`.
-We use the app name in log messages.
-* Change the `DATASET_ID` in `src/scripts/main.js` to the production dataset id.
-* Update `src/scripts/test-data.js` with the test data.
-Make sure the test data is similar to the production data.
-* Update the placeholder view in `src/scripts/cortex/placeholder.js`.
-Current implementation loads path to your `placeholder.jpg image`.
-You can simply replace this image with your version or update `src/scripts/cortex/placeholder.js` to create custom DOM elements.
-* Update `src/scripts/view.js` to handle data updates and rendering.
-  * Update View.setData() if you need to manipulate the incoming data or preload images.
-  * Update View._render() to present the data on screen.
-  * Update View.updateView() if you need to update the screen right before the app gets displayed.
-* Build the app in production mode and deploy.

 ### Testing
 Creative can be tested locally in local development mode to verify: correct design & visual content, silo data and events firing properly.